Jim Lawless

 - The discipline of evaluating honestly and iterating fast under pressure

-Looks at how to design a future-fit organisation when the future itself is unknown, drawing on the agile operating models Jim has seen built inside global brands.
+For the CEO, executive team, people team and top 100, looks at how to design a future-fit organisation when the future itself is unknown, drawing on the agile operating models Jim has seen built inside global brands.

 Key takeaways: